FeyAgape/Mobile-Web-Specialist-Lesson-Notes/React/React2/react-component-cont.md

 2. <Sibling /> instance has been added to the render function.
 3. <Sibling /> and <Child /> have been wrapped in a <div></div>, since JSX expressions must have only one outer element.

+Sibling's job is to display the selected name.
+That name is stored in Parent's state.
+Parent will have to pass the name to Sibling, so that Sibling can display it.
+In Parent's render function, pass the name to <Sibling />

+##